3gsahil/3gsahil/README.md

 # SAHIL GEDAM 👋

-## Hello Buddy!!
-My name is Sahil Gedam , I am an It student pursuing my bachelors degree.
+## Konichiwaa !!
+My name is Sahil Gedam .
+I am dancing with computers since 2020 .
-Mainly focused on Linux , Android and Cybersecurity , but i also love to play with tech and internet .
+I am Mainly focused on Linux , Android and Cybersecurity , but i also love to play with tech and internet .

-⚡ Check out my website: https://sahilg.xyz ⚡
+⚡ Check out my website: https://3gsahil.github.io ⚡